bohanhou14/CLERC/README.md

 1. process_raw: process .jsonl.xz file from CAP into .tsv corpus (CLERC/doc)
 2. build_collections: chunkify CLERC/doc with a sliding window into passage collection (CLERC/passage)
 3. build_queries: convert CLERC/doc into queries and also classify them according to direct/indirect, single-removed/all-removed --- Read our paper for details.
 4. filter_queries: identify & extract central citation sentence from the queries.
-This is done with the support of eyecite (https://github.com/freelawproject/eyecite)!
+This is done with the support of eyecite (kudos to https://github.com/freelawproject/eyecite)!
+5.

-### Building Passage-level Triples
+#### Building Passage-level Triples
 1. Build a set of queries used for training, make sure that it is not contaminated by `select_train.py`
 2. To rerank the positive passages, build a collection consist of only positive passages of the train queries: